ThinkDataEd/student/docs/unit2/lab2a.md

     – **Perform an analysis that produces *numerical summaries* and *graphs*.**

-    – **Then write a few sentence interpretations that both address this statistical question and consider the *shape*, *center* and *spread* of the distributions of the graphs you create.**
+    – **Then, write a few sentence interpretations that addresses this statistical question and considers the *shape*, *center* and *spread* of the distributions of the graphs you create.**